Djamal Mohamed

-Djamal Mohamed (born 8 October 1980) is a former footballer who played as a defensive midfielder.
+Djamal Mohamed (born 8 October 1980) is a football executive and former player who works as the sporting director of Cannes.
+As a player, he was a defensive midfielder.
 Born in the south of France, he played for the Comoros national team internationally, earning three caps.

+Post-playing career

+Following his work at Martigues, Mohamed became the sporting director of AS Cannes in October 2025.